SSIEM Dietitians Academy 2024

 Helle Skandorff Vestergaard

 Who are SSIEM DG?

-The SSIEM-DG (Society for the Study of Inborn Errors of Metabolism - Dietitians Group) is a networking group for dietitians and nutritionists working in the field of inherited metabolic diseases (IMD).
+The SSIEM-DG is a sub group of the SSIEM and aims to provide education and a platform for networking for dietitians and nutritionists working in the field of inherited metabolic diseases (IMD).
 The group was founded in London 2008 and was formally established in 2010 as a sub-group of the SSIEM.

 The SSIEM-DG welcomes members from all countries in the world.
 Please visit our webpage for more information and our committee members.